jenanejj/SQL-Project/starting_with_data.md

-Which country has the most visitors that generates the most revenue:
+Which country has the most visitors in countries generates the most revenue:

 SQL Queries:

 SELECT *,
-ROW_NUMBER() OVER (PARTITION BY country) AS row_num FROM ecommerce
+ROW_NUMBER() OVER (PARTITION BY country ORDER BY "totalTransactionRevenue" DESC ) AS row_num FROM ecommerce
 WHERE "totalTransactionRevenue" IS NOT NULL
-ORDER BY "totalTransactionRevenue" DESC
+--I'm grouping each country by transactions that are NOT NULL from highest to lowest

 Answer:

-United States
+Australia

 Question 2: Which product generated the most revenue?